Machine learning forecasts of the cosmic distance duality relation with strongly lensed gravitational wave events: Methodology

-The GA are a particular class of ML methods mostly developed to perform unsupervised regression of data, which implies that the GA can be used for non-parametric reconstructions finding an analytic function that describes the data, using one or more variables.
-This is achieved by mimicking the notion of biological evolution via the concept of natural selection, as conveyed by the genetic operations of mutation and crossover.
-In essence, a set of test functions evolves over time through the effect of the stochastic operators of crossover, i.e the joining of two or more individuals to form an offspring, and mutation, i.e a random alteration of an individual.
+The GA works by mimicking the notion of biological evolution via the concept of natural selection, as conveyed by the genetic operations of mutation and crossover.
+In essence, a set of test functions evolves over time through the effect of the stochastic operators of crossover, i.e the joining of two or more candidate functions to form another one, and mutation, i.e a random alteration of a candidate function.
 This process is consequently repeated thousands of times so as to ensure convergence, while different random seeds can be tested to further explore the functional space.

+In what follows, we will briefly describe an example that will help illustrate these two operators.
+Given two functions $f_1(x)=1+x+x^2$ and $f_2(x)=\sin(x)+\cos(x)$, the mutation operation will randomly alter the various terms in the previous expressions, e.g. the outcome might be that the two functions have become $f_1(x)=1+2x+x^2$ and $f_2(x)=\sin(x^2)+\cos(x)$, where in the former the coefficient of the second term was modified from one to two while in the latter $x=x^1$ was modified to $x^2$.
+The crossover operation on the other hand, randomly merges the two functions to create two more, e.g. the outcome might be that the terms $1+2x$ from $f_1$ and $\cos(x)$ combined to $\widetilde{f}_1(x)=1+2x+\cos(x)$, while the rest of the terms combined to $\widetilde{f}_2(x)=x^2+\sin(x^2)$.
+For further details on the GA and some applications to cosmology see Refs.~\cite{Bogdanos:2009ib,Nesseris:2012tt}.

 Since by construction the GA is a stochastic approach, the probability that a set or a population of functions will produce offspring is normally assumed to be proportional to its fitness to the data, which in our analysis is a $\chi^2$ statistic and indicates how good every individual agrees with the data.
+For the data we use in our analysis, indeed we assume that the likelihoods are sufficiently Gaussian that we use the $\chi^2$ in our GA approach.
+Note that in the GA both the probability to have offspring and the fitness of each individual is proportional to the likelihood.
+This then causes “evolutionary” pressure that favors the best-fitting functions in every population, thus driving the fit towards the minimum in a few generations.

 In this analysis we reconstruct the DDR parameter $\log_{10}{\eta(z_i)}$ directly from the data, and the procedure to its reconstruction proceeded as follows.
-First, our predefined grammar consisted on the following orthogonal basis of functions: exp, log and polynomials and a set of operations $+,-,\times,\div$.
+First, our predefined grammar consisted on the following orthogonal basis of functions: exp, log, polynomials etc. and a set of operations $+,-,\times,\div$, see Table \ref{tab:grammars} for a complete list.